Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 At this point, you can run this application.
 It creates its own file to upload and download, and then cleans up after itself by deleting everything at the end.

 ## Run the application
-First , clone the repository on your machine:
+First, clone the repository on your machine:

 ```bash
 git clone https://github.com/Azure-Samples/storage-blobs-dotnet-quickstart.git